skx/marionette/README.md

 ## Conditionals

-We can write simple rules, as we've seen, which also handle dependency resolution:

-* Either saying that a rule needs some other rule(s) executed before it can run.
-* Or by saying that once a particular rule has resulted in a change that some other rule(s) must be triggered.

 In addition to the core rules we also allow conditional-execution of rules, via the magical keys `if` and `unless`.